-Spread Betting Trading Strategies
+Spread Betting Strategies

 An alternative to these methods is breakout trading, which is a type of continuation strategy where prices are expected to extend higher (in an uptrend) or lower (in a downtrend).
 Generally, support and resistance levels are identified and traders wait for new highs and lows to be posted before new positions are triggered.
-For example, when a price breaks above a clearly defined resistance level, traders will view this as evidence that an uptrend remains in place and open buy positions based on the assumption that prices will continue higher.
+For example, when a price breaks above a clearly defined resistance level, you might view this as evidence that an uptrend remains in place and open buy positions based on the assumption that prices will continue higher.
 The reverse would be true for prices that have broken below significant levels of support.

-Many spread betting strategies are out there
+Many more spread betting strategies available

 One important point to remember is that these strategies should never be combined for the same trade.
 The underlying logic for each type of strategy is different (and often conflicts) so all traders must remember that, once a strategy is implemented, the initial logic must be respected and allowed to reach completion.